View current npm source address npm config get registry # If not, reset the npm source address npm config set registry https://registry.npmjs.org/

 Developers can choose whether to check this item according to their needs.
 Then click on Build.

-After the build is complete, click the Open button after the Publish Path to upload the jsb-link/res directory under the release path to the packet mode server.
+After the build is complete, click the Open button after the Build Path to upload the jsb-link/res directory under the release path to the packet mode server.
 For example, if the default publishing path is build, you need to upload the build/jsb-link/res directory.

 At this point, the built-up qgame directory will no longer contain the res directory, and the resources in the res directory will be downloaded from the filled Small Packet Mode Server Path via the network request.